Regulation of Property Agents (RoPA): Will it cause a brain drain?

-Now, in March 2024, the committee wrote a letter to Michael Gove, Secretary of State for Levelling Up, Housing and Communities, asking for legislation and change for the proposed regulation.
+Following the inquiry, the Lords committee addressed a letter to Michael Gove, then Secretary of State for Levelling Up, Housing and Communities, warning that any Government delay impacts tenants, leaseholders, and others who are exposed to malpractice.

 What are the minimum entry requirements for property agents?